ragona/clobber/README.md

 an `EOF` after they've responded.
 This can fix throughput issues against some HTTP servers.
 If this isn't possible you should configure the `read-timeout`, but this does have a bit of an impact on performance (especially with a high number of connections.)

-## Known issues

-**Precise Rate Limiting**: A note on timing is that different architectures have different available precision for sleep timing.
-A result of this is that you can get a significant increase in performance by not having any rate limit.
-For example, if you're trying to hit 20,000 requests per second and only seeing 17k, you may end up getting 25k (or even quite a bit more) if you fully remove the limit.